 Until they figure out how to replace the revenues they are losing or will lose as consumers turn away from products they no longer desire, these industries are going to continue to pressure us to help them forestall the inevitable.
 If you have someone on your campus who is responsible for dealing with these issues, you're fortunate.
 Most campuses do not.
 Thankfully, there are many resources available on the web to help those just starting out.
-I offer some here on the Crash Course (the first two listed below), and there are additional resources I can recommend from others' websites:
+I offer some below.

 This Crash Course page describes an approach I have recommended for years -- that we provide guidance about fair use, license frequently used resources comprehensively (database access), and make it easy to get permission when necessary, among other steps.

 This Crash Course page focuses on the steps needed to create a truly integrated course materials delivery system, one that enables institutional payment when permission is required by law, but that also takes full advantage of the library's digital database resources, materials available freely on the public web, and fair use.